ErrorTzy/writings/notes/Philosophy_of_Language/Secondary_Literature/FregeSinnBedeutung1892.md

 vs. sense: the same sense will lead to different ideas idea belongs to someone
 (idea itself cannot Bedeutung, but Frege did not elaborate on this)

+> Is sense objective because it is the mode of presentation of a objective thing, or because the public and objective description?

 A proper name (word/sign/combination of signs/expression)  expresses its sense, stands for (bedeutet) or designates (bezeichnet) its Bedeutung.